gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Software Model DSL for declaring dependencies on external module
+### Software Model DSL for declaring external dependencies

-It is now possible to declare dependencies on external modules via a strongly typed DSL:
+It is now possible to declare dependencies on external modules via the Software Model DSL:

     model {
         components {